Advancing Wellness & Recovery in Texas

 Questions about grant initiatives and RFPs must be submitted by email.
 To avoid a conflict of interest, Hogg Foundation staff do not accept phone calls regarding requests for proposals.

 What happens when someone with behavioral health conditions is released from jail?
 The story of re-entry highlights issues in the Texas criminal justice system.
 Via Hope is helping people with mental illness re-enter the community with support from trained Peer Specialists and Certified Recovery Coaches.
 Learn more

-Youth who experience extreme trauma and abuse are often poorly served by their communities.
-They may be seen as troublemakers and liabilities when, in reality, they’re showing behavioral symptoms of the trauma they have experienced.
-Houston Health Department is training and finding meaningful work for young peers, and in turn enabling youth with mental health conditions to lead more successful and enriching lives.
+Youth who experience trauma and abuse are often poorly served by their communities.
+They may be seen as troublemakers when, in reality, they’re showing behavioral symptoms of their experiences.
+Houston Health Department is training and finding meaningful work for young peers, and enabling youth with mental health conditions to lead more successful lives.
 Learn more